ekoontz/jaas_and_kerberos/README.md

 We will therefore use `kadmin.local` to add the server principals using the `-randkey` option to specify that we don't want to use a password for server authentication.

-You should add a principal entry for each network interface that your server will use (otherwise you may see `UNKNOWN_SERVER: authtime 0, testclient@`DOMAIN for testserver/`HOSTNAME`@`DOMAIN` errors).
+On the host on which the KDC runs, do:

      # kadmin.local
      kadmin.local: addprinc -randkey testserver/HOSTNAME